Ramblings

 Wednesday – Bodenham Lake – Clouds cover the sky, so different to yesterday’s sunshine.
 A Green Woodpecker flies up the orchard as we go through the gate.
 The sheep in the orchard are all laying down and ignoring Maddy.
 The meadow is washed yellow with buttercups and spotted pink by Red Clover.
 A Blackcap sings in the trees in the far corner.
 A dozen plus Canada Geese and four Mute Swans occupy the shingle bank.
 Another young Mute Swan seems intent on seeing off a Coot, not by attacking but just swimming parallel and close enough to make the Coot uneasy.
 There are more Mute Swans on the water.
 No Cormorants are to be seen and the nest appears to be unoccupied.
 Similarly, the Coot nest also seems to be abandoned, although the eggs may have hatched and the young are off with their parents.
 There is the constant angry buzz of a chain saw coming from the woods to the west.
 A few Mallard dabble and a small number of Tufted Duck dive at the south end of the lake.
 Two of the Mute Swans squabble with wings outstretched and slapping at each other.
 Bird song is constant – Blackcaps, Blackbirds and Robins.
 A drake Mallard appears, its feathers becoming dull and dingy as it enters eclipse.
 A single Common Vetch with a single reddish-purple flower grows in the grass of the Alder plantation.
 Hawthorn blossom is still looking fresh and pristine, no-one has told it that it is called “May” and we are now in June!
 The sailing club section of the lake is completely deserted.

 Thursday – Monmouth – We have not stopped in this town since 1999.
 This border town has a wealth of history.
 A Roman fort stood here, we saw excavations of it in 1999 when a Monnow Street building was being demolished.
 It now stands under a Lloyds Bank.
 Nearby the remains of a pre-Conquest wooden tower has been found with large defensive ditch crossing the street below.
 Monnow Street leads down to the River Monnow where stands a bridge with a town gate tower in the middle.
 This was constructed around 1270 and is the last remaining mediaeval bridge with a tower in Britain.
 Beyond the bridge is a Millennium Monument, a round table of segments containing the history of the town.
 Beyond is the market cross.
 Back over the bridge stands the Robin Hood Inn, one of Monmouth’s oldest buildings with a doorway from the 16th century.
 An Rollsupstairs room was used in the 18th century, before Catholic emancipation, to celebrate Mass.
-Unfortunately, the view next to the inn is the modern walls of a supermarket.
+Unfortunately, the view next to the inn is of the modern walls of a supermarket.
 The main shopping street is much the same as most towns these days – too many “stuff” and charity shops and chain stores closing down.
 However, there is a decent enough number of independents.
 A castle was built between 1067 and 1071 by William Fitz Osbern.
 This was followed by the establishment of a Benedictine priory in 1075 by Gwethenoc, a Breton who became Lord of Monmouth.
 The priory was granted to the Abbey of St Florent at Saumur and was consecrated in 1101.
 The town was laid out with burgage plots around 1100.
 There is not a great deal left of castle.
 It stands beside the Great Castle House, built in 1673 by the 3rd Marquis of Worcester.
 Since the mid-18th century it has been the headquarters of the RMRE (Royal Monmouthshire Royal Engineers).
 Large war machines stand outside.

 In the car park is an Oak tree from the French grave pits of Agincourt presented by Major Ynyr Probert M.C. whose ancestors fought at the battle.
 The castle consists of the Great Tower in which it is likely the future Henry V was born, and the hall which was built by Henry III’s son, Edmund Crouchback when he was given this castle along with the Three Castles, White, Skenfrith and Grosmont, when he became Earl of Lancaster.
 The church of St Mary’s could be on the site of a Celtic church.
 St Mary’s was the church of the priory, however most of the present church dates from the 18th and 19th centuries.
 The interior dates from 1882 but a memorial and Lady chapel have been added later.
 There are some mediaeval tiles but I cannot find them!
 The rood screen has been split and part of it moved to the western end to form a narthex.
 The reredos is a large altar painting entitled “The Adoration of the Magi”, is by James Watney Wilson, RA, painted in 1888.
 Back towards Monnow Street.
 Agincourt Square where a house stands built around 1624 (the date on the apex of the gable along with the initials of William Roberts).
 Further down the road is the Shire Hall built in 1724.
 A statue apparently of Henry V was installed in 1792.
 In front of the hall is a statue of Charles Rolls, who co-founded Rolls Royce and whose family came from the vicinity.
 Nearby is a nice Victorian post box.
 We return home via Grosmont and Pontrilas.
 The roads pass valleys, green and lush.
 The roadside is lined with frothy white heads of umbellifers.